 San Diego gay nightlife scene manages that rare balance between being remarkably friendly and also rife with beautiful guys and tanned and toned lesbians - it's pretty much a reflection of this sunny Southern California city.
 Gay bars have also been pretty stable here over the years, with the most popular hangouts having been going strong for a couple of decades.
 Most gay bars are in the trendy Hillcrest neighborhood, just northeast of Balboa Park and a short drive or cab ride from downtown.
 Several others are in the districts just to the east of Hillcrest: University Heights and Normal Heights.
-For details on the city's gay adult scene, check out the San Diego Gay Bathhouses and Sex Clubs guide.

-Run by the team behind lively Urban Mo's and, just across the street, Gossip Grill restaurant, Baja Betty's (1421 University Ave., 619-269-8510) exudes personality and camp: it's a fun spot for foofy cocktails (note the huge tequila list), weekend-afternoon people-watching, and consistently good Southwestern and Latin American fare: Mexi-Queen cheese dip, battered-cod fish tacos, carne asada tacos, and chicken poblano in mole sauce.
+Run by the team behind lively Urban Mo's and, just across the street, the Gossip Grill restaurant, Baja Betty's (1421 University Ave., 619-269-8510) exudes personality and camp.
+It's a fun spot for foofy cocktails (note the huge tequila list), weekend-afternoon people-watching, and consistently good Southwestern and Latin American fare: Mexi-Queen cheese dip, battered-cod fish tacos, carne asada tacos, and chicken poblano in mole sauce.
 It's as much, if not more, about the food than the drinking here, but Baja Betty's definitely qualifies as a bar option - and a fun spot before hitting Flick's, Rich's, or one of the other gay clubs in the area.

 The dining room can be a little tight when crowded, so try to snag a table on the patio if you can.
-In terms of eats, you can't go wrong with the outstanding eggs Benedict in the morning, along with pancakes, French toast, and other treats.
+In terms of morning eats, you can't go wrong with the outstanding eggs Benedict along with pancakes, French toast, and other treats.
 There's also a chalkboard listing of daily specials.
 Big Kitchen is open only until 2 pm (no dinner).
 Oh, and a small bit of side trivia: actress Whoopi Goldberg worked here many moons ago as a dishwasher.

 The longest-running gay bar in San Diego, the Brass Rail (3796 5th Ave., 619-298-2233) deserves credit for always finding new ways to reinvent itself for the current times.
 This Hillcrest landmark has undergone a natty makeover, complete with a refurbishment of the bars vintage chandelier.
-Popularity varies according to the night, with the weekly Manic Monday parties ($2 well drinks!), drag shows many evenings, and Latin tunes on Saturdays all with pretty strong followings.
+Popularity varies according to the night, with the weekly Manic Monday parties ($2 well drinks!), drag shows many evenings, and Latin tunes on Saturdays, all with pretty strong followings.
 Additionally, on pretty much any afternoon, there's usually a crowd of regulars hanging out and chatting...sometimes very early in the afternoon, for that matter.
-The staff is easygoing and friendly, and the all-ages clientele is among the more diverse in San Diego - mostly male but with plenty of women, and usually there's more of a black, white, and Latino mix here than in many other gay bars around the city.
+The staff is easygoing and friendly, and the all-ages clientele is among the more diverse in San Diego - mostly male, but with plenty of women, and usually more of a black, white, and Latino mix than in many other gay bars around the city.
 It's pretty easy to have fun in this place.

-Although no businesses in the tony north San Diego coastal enclave of La Jolla have an overwhelmingly gay vibe, scenic Brockton Villa restaurant (1235 Coast Blvd., 858-454-7393), tucked down in La Jolla Cove and affording spectacular ocean views from its expansive patios, has always drawn plenty of "family" - it's relatively close to Black's Beach, too.
+Although no businesses in the tony north San Diego coastal enclave of La Jolla have an overwhelmingly gay vibe, scenic Brockton Villa restaurant (1235 Coast Blvd., 858-454-7393), tucked down in La Jolla Cove and affording spectacular ocean views from its expansive patios, has always drawn plenty of "family."
+It's relatively close to Black's Beach, too.
 The restaurant occupies a restored 1890s beach house and has been a favorite breakfast spot in La Jolla since it opened in the early 1990s.
 Look just a bit up the coast from the restaurant's decks, and you'll spy the large brown pelican colony occupying craggy rocks along the shore.

 "Coast Toast" is the dish that's drawn Brockton Villa the most culinary fame - the feathery yet somehow quite rich treat comprises two slabs of souffle-style, mildly orange-scented French toast with a healthy side serving of fresh fruit.
 And it's seriously delicious, which is to take nothing away from the other breakfast goodies, like pulled pork and chorizo chilaquiles, and a simply fantastic dish called Lump crab Ipanema (a variation on eggs Benedict topped with crab meat and tomato-coconut sauce).
 Just beware that lines can be intense here on weekend mornings, but breakfast is served early - try coming midweek to avoid the throngs.

 The other favorite time to dine (or sip cocktails here) is late afternoon or early evening, when you're treated to a mesmerizing view of the sunset dipping down over the Pacific.
 Brockton Villa serves California- and Mexican-inspired fare throughout the day - burgers, cioppino fish stew, steamed mussels and clams with a tequila-chili-lime butter broth, filet mignon.
-It's also a popular spot for coffee and dessert, as there's a weekly changing cheesecake special that's quite good (or you can order the aforementioned Coast Toast as a dessert, topped with cinnamon or vanilla gelato).Continue to 5 of 25 below.
+It's also a popular spot for coffee and dessert, as there's a weekly changing cheesecake special that's quite good (or you can order the aforementioned Coast Toast as a dessert, topped with cinnamon or vanilla gelato).

 A cozy, slightly off-the-beaten-path neighborhood spot in charming University Heights, Cheers (1839 Adams Ave., 619-298-3269) is exactly what its name suggests: a laid-back spot where everybody knows your name, or, at the very least, even outsiders tend to be treated as friends.
 Like a lot of locals' hangouts in San Diego, Cheers has fun karaoke nights and plenty of good drink specials.

 On the U.S. border at the southern end of metro San Diego, the sprawling city of Tijuana (population 1.3 million) has several gay bars, with Club Fusion/Bar Caguas/Extasis (Calle Larroque 213, 664-264-6781) by far the most popular with American visitors.
 Partly this is because it's been around a long time, employs a huge stable of sexy male strippers, has fun drag shows in the adjacent showroom, and offers the enticement of "dark rooms."
-But this large complex is also popular because you can reach it quite easily and cheaply from downtown San Diego without a car: just take the San Diego Trolley blue line to San Ysidro Transit Center, walk across the border, and you'll find Fusion/Extasis a few minutes' stroll away (here's the location on Google Maps).
+But this large complex is also popular because you can reach it quite easily and cheaply from downtown San Diego without a car: just take the San Diego Trolley blue line to San Ysidro Transit Center, walk across the border, and you'll find Fusion/Extasis a few minutes' stroll away.
 Be warned that the last San Diego trolley back to downtown San Diego leaves at 12:59 am - if you miss that, cab fare back into town is around $55, although another great option, especially if you're with a few friends (meaning you can divvy up the costs) is using the UBER Passport service, which can get you back and forth between San Diego and Tijuana.
-Another fairly easy option is driving your own car and parking on the California side of the border crossing - Border Station Parking is a safe and reliable place to leave your car.
+Another fairly easy option is driving your own car and parking on the California side of the border crossing.
+Border Station Parking is a safe and reliable place to leave your car.

 As plenty of trendy restaurants have come and gone in Hillcrest over the years, few spots have garnered a more loyal GLBT following and turned out more consistently tasty and reasonably priced food than the cheerful, deco-inspired Crest Cafe (425 Robinson Ave., 619-295-2510), a friendly neighborhood spot beside the similarly long-running gay bar, the Brass Rail.
 The Crest is terrific for breakfast, lunch, or dinner, and it's open nightly till midnight, making it perfect as a late-night nosh pit.

 The Crest menu of diner-style dishes, mostly with American and Mexican influences, and with a decidedly fresh and healthful slant (lots of vegetarian options, too).
 At breakfast, you might kick things off with Yucatan-style tostadas topped with black bean-and-chorizo mash, avocados, Monterey Jack cheese, salsa fresca, and two eggs.
 Lemon-ricotta buttermilk pancakes are among the better sweet-tasting offerings.
-At lunch and dinner, the salads are wildly popular (I like the chicken Mojo with marinated chicken, romaine lettuce, mangoes, oranges, cucumbers, and tomatoes, with a citrus-soy vinaigrette).
+At lunch and dinner, the salads are wildly popular.
+(We like the chicken Mojo with marinated chicken, romaine lettuce, mangoes, oranges, cucumbers, and tomatoes, with a citrus-soy vinaigrette).
 You'll also find a wide selection of sandwiches, pastas, burgers, and desserts (butterscotch-pecan apple crunch is muy tasty).
 Shakes, espresso drinks, and beer and wine are also served.